JanHerca/urantiapedia/output/wikijs/article/Philip_Calabrese/Urantia_Book_Religion.md

 Earlier under 7) are mentioned the following significant constraints for the symbolism:

-> This enhanced symbol must arise out of religious living, spiritual experience.
-Huh?
+“_This enhanced symbol must arise out of religious living, spiritual experience._” Huh?
 The symbol must arise out of religious living, spiritual experience? [[UB 87:7.6](/en/The_Urantia_Book/87#p7_6)]

 And this higher symbolism of a higher civilization must be predicated on the concept of the Fatherhood of God and be pregnant with the mighty ideal of the brotherhood of man. [[UB 87:7.6](/en/The_Urantia_Book/87#p7_6)]